leon4rd/test/README.md

-## Why do choirs keep buckets handy?
-So they can carry their tune
+## What do you call a fish with no eyes?
+A fsh.